We work in partnership to reduce malnutrition and prevent health problems from emerging

 Through the Joint Action for Development Forum, SNV, other development organisations and the private sector have enabled thousands of people to access clean water and improved sanitation facilities.

-2.5 billion people do not have access to improved sanitation and an estimated 780 million people do not have access to an improved water source.
+Globally, over 2.5 billion people lack access to improved sanitation, while an estimated 740 million people do not have access to an improved water source.
 Unimproved hygiene, inadequate sanitation, and insufficient or unsafe drinking water account for 19% of child mortality worldwide and some 7% of the total global disease burden.
 Each year 1.4 million children die from diarrhoea caused by unclean water and poor sanitation - this equates to one child every 20 seconds from what is an entirely preventable public health crisis.

 Access to safe, clean drinking water and sanitation is a basic human right.
 Yet, more than one third of the world’s population do not have access to proper sanitation, and many people do not have access to reliable sources of drinking water.